catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 Overview
 ********

-This section will demonstrate how to build an Ubuntu 14.04 server in a new OpenStack project.
-After you have completed the steps, you will be able to log on to the server via SSH from anywhere on the internet using an SSH key.
+This section will demonstrate how to build an Ubuntu 14.04 server.
+After you have completed the steps, you will be able to log in to the server via SSH from anywhere on the internet using an SSH key.

 The following is assumed: